andyhe886/underwater-volcano/README.md

 ## Implementation
 ### Rest endpoints

-- GET /default-date-availabilities : It's use to retrieve current date up to 1 month
+- GET /default-date-availabilities : It's used to retrieve current date up to 1 month
-- GET /search-date-availabilities?endDate=?&startDate=? : It's use to retrieve start date to end date, somehow swagger switch the position, it should be startDate=?&endDate=?
+- GET /search-date-availabilities?endDate=?&startDate=? : It's used to retrieve start date to end date, somehow swagger switch the position, it should be startDate=?&endDate=?
-- POST /create-booking : It's use to create booking
+- POST /create-booking : It's used to create a booking
 ```
 {
   "arrivalDate": "string",